Azure/iot-edge-v1/bindings/java/README.md

 #Java Binding

-This document provides everything one might need to use and understand the Java Binding mechanism used by the **Microsoft Azure IoT Gateway SDK**.
+This document provides everything one might need to use and understand the Java Binding mechanism used by **Azure IoT Edge**.

 ##Contents